arnenoori/gto-poker-bot/report/481_report.md

 Ethical considerations are an important part of any project, as they help ensure that the system is used in a responsible and ethical manner.
 In this section, you should discuss any ethical considerations that arise from your project, such as potential biases in your algorithms, privacy concerns, or the impact of your system on society.
 -->

-1. Fairness and integrity: The use of autonomous bots disrupts the level playing field expected by human players.
+1. **Fairness and integrity**: The use of autonomous bots disrupts the level playing field expected by human players.
 Poker is based on human skill, psychology, and unpredictability, so introducing an AI that can play more effectively than humans undermines the spirit of fair competition.

-2. Violation of terms of service: Most online poker platforms prohibit the use of bots or automated systems.
+2. **Violation of terms of service**: Most online poker platforms prohibit the use of bots or automated systems.
 Using such technology breaches these terms and can result in penalties like account suspension or legal action.

-3. Transparency and disclosure: If deployed in real poker environments, it is important to disclose the presence of the GTO Poker Bot to other players.
+3. **Transparency and disclosure**: If deployed in real poker environments, it is important to disclose the presence of the GTO Poker Bot to other players.
 Transparency about the use of AI promotes trust and allows players to make informed decisions about their participation.

-4. Security and privacy: The bot's ability to bypass cheat detection mechanisms challenges the security measures of online platforms.
+4. **Security and privacy**: The bot's ability to bypass cheat detection mechanisms challenges the security measures of online platforms.
 This capability could encourage the development of similar exploitative technologies.
 Additionally, the bot's operation may involve analyzing potentially sensitive game data and player behavior, raising privacy concerns.

-5. Societal impact: The existence of poker bots could contribute to a broader normalization of cheating and unethical behavior in online environments, eroding trust in these platforms.
+5. **Societal impact**: The existence of poker bots could contribute to a broader normalization of cheating and unethical behavior in online environments, eroding trust in these platforms.
 Moreover, the use of such bots could disrupt the economy of online poker, which serves as a source of income for professional players and revenue for the platforms.

 Here are our proposed solutions to mitigate these ethical risks:
 - Transparency and consent in research environments, ensuring all participants are aware of and agree to the use of AI agents